Unity-Technologies/com.unity.demoteam.digital-human/README.md

   - 4D clip rendering with timeline integration.
   - 4D frame fitting allowing detail injection from facial rig.
   - Integration of facial rig from Snappers.
-  - Pose facial rig directly in Unity
+  - Pose facial rig directly in Unity.

 - *Skin attachment system*
   - Drive meshes and transforms in relation to dynamically deforming skin.
   - Used to drive eyebrows, eyelashes, stubble and logical markers.